Terms of Service

 Fulfilment of all technical requirements for the use of the Services, including for browser versions as well as for network access;

-the quality and completeness of data and other inputs required by the Customer to use the Services;
+the quality and completeness of data and other inputs required by the Customer to use the Services, and;

-C.and any consequences of the Customer’s changes, etc. pursuant to section five.five (5.5) regardless of whether .legal may have approved these.
+any consequences of the Customer’s changes, etc. pursuant to section 5.6 (regarding change of declarations and/or remarks), regardless of whether .legal may have approved these.

 .legal does not make any direct or indirect warranties, assurances, guarantees or claims about the use, usability or suitability for the Customer and/or its Users and disclaims any responsibility regarding this.